ethaniel/rtsp-fps/README.md

 # What to do with this number?

 So let's say you know that your FPS is 30.039.
-You can now have gstreamer fix the framerate, so even if PTS is not monotonically increasing, you can still get a stable stream:
+You can now have gstreamer fix the framerate with `videorate`, so even if PTS is not monotonically increasing, you can still get a stable stream:

 ```
 gst-launch-1.0 rtspsrc location=rtspt://user:pass@camera.com:5540/Streaming/Channels/101 ! \